 1. Apple MacBook Air

 Performance-wise, it delivers just okay, which is a bit steep for its price.
 After all, we expect nothing less from Apple.
-It is a Y-Series Intel Core i5-8210Y CPU blessed with just 8GB of RAM, and while this looks very unimpressive in written script, Apple rigged the processor to have short bursts of pleasing performance at lightning-fast speeds that peak at 3.6Ghz.
+It is a Apple M1 chip with an 8-core CPU blessed with 8GB of RAM, and while this looks very unimpressive in written script, Apple rigged the processor to have short bursts of pleasing performance at lightning-fast speeds that peak at 3.6Ghz.

-The storage space leaves even less to be desired with a terrible 128Gb of space offered where rival tech nowadays come with double of that.
-To make matters worse, upgrading to a 256Gb hard drive would require an additional $200 investment, and at that rate, buying an external storage unit looks the better decision.
+The storage space leaves even less to be desired with a terrible 128Gb of space offered where rival tech nowadays comes with double of that.
+To make matters worse, upgrading to a 256Gb hard drive would require an additional $200 investment, and at that rate, buying an external storage unit looks like the better decision.
 The battery life is just a bit better and has been tested to last just half an hour longer than the recorded average.

-It is in its display, however, that it seems Apple placed it’s bets with the MacBook Air proving intelligence with every color rendered.
-Through the magnificent True Tone feature, the resolution of the MacBook Air provides a delicious spectacle to cater for your video editing needs.
-Apart from that, it was nice to hear this device continue Apple’s momentum with Audio goodness, and it felt even better to be heard to a very decent degree by Siri despite being enveloped in noise.
+It is in its display, however, that it seems Apple placed its bets with the MacBook Air proving intelligence with every color rendered.
+Through the magnificent True Tone feature, the resolution of the MacBook Air provides a delicious spectacle to cater to your video editing needs.
+Apart from that, it was nice to hear this device continues Apple’s momentum with Audio goodness, and it felt even better to be heard to a very decent degree by Siri despite being enveloped in noise.

 - Is Cheap for an Apple device